 In addition, (1) if compliance with the treatment is an issue (if compliance varies between subjects), the estimated effect may be reduced to the local average treatment effect.

-Example: The compliance assumption would require that when customers are assigned to receive the coupon, they actually receive and redeem the coupon.
+Example: The compliance assumption would require that when customers are assigned to receive a coupon, they actually receive and redeem the coupon.

-(2) There must be no interference between subjects (the treatment of one subject cannot affect the outcome of another subject).
+(2) There must be no interference between subjects (the treatment of one customer should not affect the outcome of another customer).
 Together with consistency, this last assumption is called the Stable Unit Treatment Values Assumption (SUTVA = Consistency + No interference).

 Example: When a customer receives a coupon, their purchasing behavior should not be influenced by whether their friends or family members also received the coupon.
 This ensures no interference.
 The coupon must also be consistent in its terms and conditions.
 This ensures consistency.